open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/spring-boot-jdbc/README.md

 ### Run the demo

-The demo consistes into a very simple backend backed by a MySQL db.
+The demo consistes into a very simple backend backed by an in-memory db.
 The Spring Boot application exposes 2 endpoints that can be reached via an HTTP request.

 #### Prerequisites